 Any Antiques Roadshow fans in das haus?
 While not a regular viewer, I’ve occasionally stumbled on the show and then find myself drawn into the fascinating stories and truths behind the heirloom on display.
 When the episode ends, I typically look around my house and think: Well, shoot.
 Look at all this junk.
 I sure don’t own anything worthy of an Antiques Roadshow spotlight.

 Walk into any darkened room, and all it takes is one small lit match to overpower its darkness and illuminate it.
 One.
 Small.
 Light.
 As The Christophers say, it’s better to light one candle than to curse the darkness.
-Today go be that light in this world that has been darkened and devastated by abortion. . . . → Read More: We Belong Neither to Darkness Nor to Night
+Today go be that light in this world that has been darkened and devastated by abortion.

+Unite with Christians throughout the world in praying for the pope’s monthly prayer intentions.
 Since the nineteenth century, popes have asked the Apostleship of Prayer to pray for specific intentions.
 Two prayer intentions are requested each month from the Holy Father, a general intention and a mission intention.
 Let us join the Apostleship of Prayer’s […]

 Lent, a season particularly focused on renewal and conversion, begins today.
 Flip through the pages of most current home and garden magazines and you will easily find articles with tips for spring-cleaning.
 I recently found an article titled, “Spring Clean Your Finances.”
 The first paragraph read, “Spring is the season of renewal — the time to […]

 Have you ever wondered how other people have learned to discern God’s will?
 George Mueller, a nineteenth century English pastor who was known for his life of prayer and his close walk with God, once shared this simple method for determining God’s will through prayer and the Word: I seek at the beginning to get […]